What makes up an Airwall secure network?

 Easily integrate user authentication with device-based authentication, overcoming much of the complexity associated with extending directory services to include device-based trust.
 Explicitly allow or deny any device to securely connect to a network, and also easily segment access by defining resources that a device or group of devices can access.
 Devices do not have the session constraints and are not restricted by the number of concurrent client-to-resource encrypted sessions.

-Airwall Servers support Windows Server and Linux, and behave much like Airwall Agents.
+Airwall Linux Agents support Windows Server and Linux, and behave much like Airwall Agents.
 They effectively make servers invisible and only allow communication with authenticated and authorized endpoints (ZTNA).
 Air-gap servers from unauthorized communication with a software-defined perimeter (SDP).

 Airwall Gateways

 Airwall Gateways protect ‘things’ downstream.
 They are deployed in front of devices or hosts that cannot protect themselves.
-Examples include legacy systems and machines, or when customers are unable to install an Airwall Agent or Server.
+Examples include legacy systems and machines, or when customers are unable to install an Airwall Agent.

 Physical Airwall Gateways, depending on the model, have built-in Ethernet, Wi-Fi, and Cellular (2G, 3G, 4G LTE modems), as well as Serial-over IP for the flexible link connectivity options.
 You can also deploy virtual and cloud Airwall Gateways.